Flexible MBA

 - MKTG D54 Advertising and Integrated Communications

-- MKTG D64 Brand Management (Tentative)
+- MKTG D64 Brand Management

 All MBA students must take at least one Action Learning Lab.
 We offer several types of Action Learning Labs.
 You choose the type that best fits your interests.
 You can take more than one if you wish.